surrey-nlp/S3D/README.md

 ### Experiments

 We provide a notebook to show the labelling process of our S3D-v1 dataset.
-You can reproduce the experiments via our Python [notebook](https://github.com/surrey-nlp/S3D/blob/main/nbs/create-s3d-v1.ipynb) which uses HuggingFace Trainer class to perform the same experiments.
-We aim to have a notebook ready to demonstrate the majority voting annotations very soon.
+You can reproduce the experiments via our Python [notebook](https://github.com/surrey-nlp/S3D/blob/main/nbs/create-s3d-v1.ipynb) which uses HuggingFace to load our BERTweet model and then label the S3D dataset.
+We aim to have a notebook ready to demonstrate the majority voting annotations soon.

 ### Models